Skip to main content

 }

-Set the content-type to text/html to return HTML in the body, which will be automatically parsed by the browser:
+Set content-type to text/html to return HTML in the body, which will be automatically parsed by browsers:

 return {